moabukar/tech-vault/README.md

   <img width="1000" src="./images/Tech-Vault.png">
 </p>

+About

-Note: A documentation of carefully curated technical engineering questions & challenges by experienced Engineers who have conducted many interviews.
-These are amongst popular and important engineering questions to test knowledge of candidates in interviews.
+A comprehensive documentation of carefully curated technical engineering questions and challenges, created by experienced Engineers who have conducted numerous interviews.
+This collection features popular and essential engineering questions designed to evaluate candidate knowledge across various technical domains.

-Any questions taken from external references are referenced [below](#references).
+Note: Questions sourced from external references are properly credited in the [References](#references) section.

 ## Table of Contents